colrich/educates-buildservice/workshops/lab-et-workshop-playground/workshop/content/04-working-on-content.md

 Note that using ``update-workshop`` will not always alone be enough, such as if new pages of instructions were added, or pages were renamed.
 In this case you will need to restart the workshop renderer so that it can re-read the configuration about what pages there are.
 To handle this case you will also need to run ``restart-workshop``, then refresh the page.

-For more details on using these and others scripts you can use when working on workshop content in a live workshop session, as well as other tips, see:
+For more details on these and others scripts you can use when working on workshop content in a live workshop session, as well as other related tips, see:

 ```dashboard:reload-dashboard
 name: Docs